SotirisKak/sotiriskak.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD candidate at the Engineering Mechanics program, at the University of Texas at Austin.
 Since August 2018, I've been working with Dr. Manuel Rausch at the [Soft Tissue Biomechanics Lab](http://www.manuelrausch.com).
-My research interests include **cardiovascular mechanics, nonlinear solid mechanics, computational modeling and machine learning**.
+My research interests include **biomechanics, nonlinear solid mechanics, computational modeling with just a touch of machine learning**.

 Prior to joining UT Austin, I received a Diploma in Mechanical Engineering from Aristotle University of Thessaloniki, Greece.
 After my graduation in 2016, I worked as a Research Assistant at the [Machine Dynamics Lab,](https://www.meng.auth.gr/en/lab/1-1-machine-dynamics-laboratory-mdl/) under the supervision of prof. Sotirios Natsiavas, conducting modeling and simulations on **rigid and flexible multibody dynamics.**

 Updates
 -------
 ### 2023
+- *10/2023* - Two latest papers were accepted and are available online, on [pulmonary hypertension-induced stiffening](https://doi.org/10.1016/j.actbio.2023.09.043) and on [the mechanics of embedded fiber networks.](https://doi.org/10.1016/j.jmps.2023.105456)

+- *09/2023* - Internsip project with Ansys featured on the [developer's portal](https://developer.ansys.com/blog/biomedical-catheter-design-analysis).

 - *08/2023* - I'll return at [Ansys](https://www.ansys.com/) for a second rotation, as a Computational Mechanics intern, during Fall 2023.

 - *07/2023* - Our study on the mechanics of embedded, discrete fiber networks is now available as a [preprint](https://engrxiv.org/preprint/view/3112/5680).